 An Authorization Response is a message returned from the OP's Authorization Endpoint in response to the Authorization Request by the RP.

-Response parameters are returned to the Client by adding them to the redirect_uri specified in the Authorization Request using the "application/x-www-form-urlencoded" format.

 This specification only describes OAuth 2.0 Bearer Token Usage (Jones, M. and D. Hardt, “The OAuth 2.0 Authorization Framework: Bearer Token Usage,” October 2012.)
 [RFC6750].
 The OAuth 2.0 response parameter token_type MUST be set to Bearer unless another Token Type has been negotiated with the Client.

 When using the Authorization Code Flow, the Authorization Response MUST return the parameters defined in Section 4.1.2 of OAuth 2.0 (Hardt, D., “The OAuth 2.0 Authorization Framework,” October 2012.)
-[RFC6749].
+[RFC6749], by adding them as query parameters to the redirect_uri specified in the Authorization Request using the "application/x-www-form-urlencoded" format, unless a different Response Mode was specified.

 The following is a non-normative example successful response using this flow (with line wraps within values for display purposes only):